 Onboarding experience survey

-Honest feedback concerning a customer’s onboarding experience helps you determine whether the flow you designed is optimal enough to keep customers.
+Honest feedback concerning a customer’s onboarding experience helps you determine whether your design flow is optimal enough to keep customers.

-Customers, ie. those who have not yet purchased a subscription plan, tend to have higher expectations than paying users.
-It’s important to make the onboarding experience user-friendly, intuitive, and informative for the best conversion rates.
+Customers who have not yet purchased a subscription plan tend to have higher expectations than paying users.
+For the best conversion rates, the onboarding experience must be user-friendly, intuitive, and informative.

 Product experience survey

-A product experience survey lets you learn what users enjoy about your product and how often they take advantage of it.
+A product experience survey lets you learn what users enjoy about your product and how often they use it.

-These feedback forms help discover what users value most about a product.
+These customer surveys help discover what users value most about a product.
 These insights are great for marketers to use in ad and reach-out campaigns.
 Our template also includes an NPS question for a bird’s eye view of your customer satisfaction.

 Product-market fit survey

 As the name suggests, a product-market fit survey examines how well your product satisfies strong market demand.
-Positive feedback to this survey means you identified your market, and the product you offer fulfills the need.
+Positive feedback to this survey means you identified your market, and your product fulfills customer needs.

 It’s always hard to determine benchmarks, but according to Sean Ellis, who developed the metric, you should aim for 40% of positive responses.